Kenny Egan

-Kenneth "Kenny" Egan (born 7 January 1982) is an Irish politician and boxer from Clondalkin, Dublin best known for winning a silver medal in the final of the 81 kg, Light-Heavyweight boxing final at the 2008 Olympics.
+Kenneth Egan (born 7 January 1982) is an Irish politician and boxer from Clondalkin, Dublin best known for winning a silver medal in the final of the 81 kg, Light-Heavyweight boxing final at the 2008 Olympics.
 He won the European Gold Medal in the 2008 Athens Olympic Qualifiers and a European Bronze Medal in 2006 and 2010 at Light-heavyweight.
 He was elected to South Dublin County Council for Fine Gael in the 2014 local elections.

 Career

-Egan currently fights out of the Neilstown Boxing Club that is based in Dublin.
-He fights in the 81 kg class that is more commonly known in boxing circles as Light-Heavyweight.
+Egan fought out of the Neilstown Boxing Club that is based in Dublin.
+He fought in the 81 kg class that is more commonly known in boxing circles as Light-Heavyweight.

 Egan won the national championships from 2005 to 2007, where he twice beat Darren O'Neill in the final.
 In all he has won 10 Irish titles, including 7 light-heavyweight belts.

 Egan announced his retirement following a defeat to Westmeath's Joe Ward in the National Stadium, 22 Feb 2013.